Kragerø Municipality: Coat of arms

 Kragerø received town privileges as a kjøpstad in 1666.
 Upon being granted this status, the town was given an obligation to provide a galley with five canons to the King for use in the Navy.
 From 1666 until 1842, Kragerø was dependent on the nearby town of Skien and had to pay taxes to Skien.
 Because of this, Kragerø used a seal which was identical to that of Skien depicting two skis, a cross, and flower decorations.
 After 1842, Kragerø began using a galley as its seal.

 The coat of arms was granted on 28 January 1938 for the town of Kragerø and they were re-granted on 13 May 1960 after a municipal merger creating the present Kragerø Municipality.
 The official blazon is "Sable, a galley argent" (På svart bunn en sølv galei).
 This means the arms have a black field (background) and the charge is a galley.
 The galley has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The arms were designed by Einar Foss after a sketch made by Olaf Lia.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has five parishes (sokn) within the municipality of Kragerø.
+The Church of Norway has five parishes (sokn) within Kragerø Municipality.
 It is part of the Bamble prosti (deanery) in the Diocese of Agder og Telemark.